 For most people with advancing diseases, there are signs that death will be soon.
 Diseases have many trajectories, but at a certain stage, the ceasing of life becomes certain, with a predictable sequence.
 At 21 days, there are usually no more treatment options with any real promise of quality of life.
 Death is a mystery, and we don’t want to take all the mystery away.
 However, there are steps we each can take to be fully, effectively present in the process, including navigating how EOL care works in Canada.
 This book is published in the hope that all Canadians will come to recognize these signs.
 Together we can share this information and be ready to welcome death when the time is right with peace of mind and no regrets.

-Bereaved Families of Ontario (Link)
+Bereaved Families of Ontario (WEbsite)

 Bereaved Families of Ontario is a province wide organization dedicated to bereavement support through self-help and mutual aid.

-Natural Burial Association (Link)
+Natural Burial Association (Website)

 The natural burial movement began in the 1990’s and has gained momentum as more people appreciate that their connection and responsibility to the earth does not need to stop at death.
 Buried in a biodegradable casket or shroud, the body returns carbon and other minerals to the earth.
 Natural burial grounds bear no resemblance to conventional cemeteries.
 Rather than manicured lawns with rows of tombstones, imagine a meadow or woodland, which is restored and protected in its natural ecosystem.